-We recommend amending this bill to shorten the number of years wells can remain inactive before these new options for plugging extensions kick in.
-Less than 25% of inactive wells return to service after five years of inactivity.
-Therefore, a five year threshold would be ideal, but we recognize that a 10-year threshold may be more feasible for operators.
-We also urge the legislature to close a loophole that will allow broad plugging extensions based on the operator's history of returning wells to active status.
-Plugging extensions under that option should be allowed only for operators with a history of plugging older wells and limited to a maximum of five annual extensions.
-As written, extensions granted under this option could be overused, just as flaring rule exceptions have been granted so generously that the rule has no effect on flaring rates.
+We recommend amending this bill to shorten the number of years wells can remain inactive before the new options for plugging extensions take effect.
+Fewer than 25% of inactive wells return to service after five years of inactivity.
+Therefore, a five year threshold would be ideal.

+We also urge the legislature to close a loophole that allows broad plugging extensions based on the operator's history of returning wells to active status.
+Plugging extensions should only be permitted for operators with a history of plugging older wells and should be limited to a maximum of five annual extensions.
+As written, extensions granted under this option could be misused, similar to how flaring rule exceptions are repeatedly granted, making the rule moot.